XPeng G6: Singapore

 The G6 was launched in Singapore on 25 July 2024, following the opening of first XPeng showroom in Singapore in November 2024.
 It is available with two rear-wheel drive variants: Standard Range and Long Range.
 The G6 facelift was launched in Singapore on 29 September 2025, with two variants: Single Motor RWD Long Range and Dual Motor AWD Performance.

 Thailand

 The G6 was launched in Thailand on 21 August 2024, as the first XPeng model sold in Thailand.
 It is available with two rear-wheel drive variants: Standard Range and Long Range.
 The 2025 model year G6 update was launched in Thailand on 21 August 2025, with two variants: Long Range and Performance AWD.
+In November 2025, the Standard Range variant was added to the line-up as the entry-level variant for the 2025 model year G6.